onflow/FlowCreditMarket/TidalMilestones.md

 ### Development & Testing
 - ✅ The tracer bullet can run on emulator or testnet, with a soft preference for emulator (to keep eyes off of our secret sauce until we're ready to announce).
-- ✅ Automated testing framework for TidalProtocol and DefiBlocks.
+- ✅ Automated testing framework for TidalProtocol and DefiActions.
 - 💛 Test suite that covers the functionality required for Tidal.
 - ✅ Tidal and TidalProtocol code in a private repo.
-- ✅ DefiBlocks code in a public repo.
+- ✅ DefiActions code in a public repo.

 ## Limited Beta